nicktantk/OptiViser/README.md

-# Historic Options Data Viewer
+# OptiViser

+OptiViser is a visualisation tool for historic options price data.

 I use moomoo for trading, but I couldn't find data for expired options.
-I decided to create my own using Polygon.IO's API.
+So I decided to create my own using Polygon.IO's API.

 This is a form based application, taking the following parameters from the user - ticker, strike price, start date, expiration date, option type (call / put) - and generating the option's price chart using React's Rechart library.
 In addition, the underlying's price chart is displayed as add-on information.